Skip to content

 #Antivirus Software Interference

 Yes.
-Security software can intercept Outlook’s connections and cancel tasks mid-operation.
-This is especially common with Norton, McAfee, and Kaspersky.
+Security software can intercept Outlook’s connections and cancel tasks mid-operation, especially Norton, McAfee, and Kaspersky.

 Scanpst